 if $>10000h err 'segment too large' end if

-The "format" directive allows to set up options concerning the output.
-The only available choice is "format binary" followed by the "as" keyword and the string defining an extension for the output file.
+The "format" directive allows to set up additional options concerning the main output.
+Currently the only available choice is "format binary" followed by the "as" keyword and a string defining an extension for the output file.
 Unless a name of the output file is specified from the command line, it is constructed from the path to the main source file by dropping the extension and attaching a new extension if such is defined.

 format binary as 'com'